 The impressive new gallery at the London Science Museum was opened at the end of October by H.M. the Queen.
 Entitled The Information Age it contains an interesting collection covering the history of telecommunications and computing.
 Of particular interest to many CCS members, will be the NPL’s Pilot Ace, the Control Data 6600 and its Russian equivalent, the BESM6 - each, in their time the muscle of scientific computing.

 Tony Sale award winners announced

 The 2014 Tony Sale award was awarded to two entries (from a field of eight) - the IBM 1401 restoration at the Computer History Museum in California and the creation of a virtual replica of the Zuse Z1 mecanical computer of 1938.

 The Imitation Game

 The new film about Alan Turing was released on 14th November.
+Review here.

 CCS 25th Anniversary

 This month marks a quarter of a century since the Society was founded by Doron Swade and Tony Sale.
 Now boasting over 1,000 members we feel great pride that the Society continues to prosper and earn its place as a centre of expertise and excellence.